-The source code for GhostPDL can be found here.
+The source code for GhostPDL can be found from ghostscript.com/download.

 1.1.4 GhostPCL

 GhostPCL is an interpreter for PCLTM and PXL files.
 This consists of an PCL/PXL interpreter hooked up to the Ghostscript graphics library.

 GhostPCL is available both under the GNU Affero GPL license and for commercial licensing from Artifex.